 For virtual hourly demand response resources, no later than the measurement data submission deadline associated with the month in which the capacity auction capacity test was conducted, as outlined in section 5.3.3.

+In addition:

-In addition, capacity market participants with virtual hourly demand response resources must submit measurement data in accordance with section 5.3.3.
+Capacity market participants with virtual hourly demand response resources must submit measurement data in accordance with section 5.3.3.

 Failure of a capacity market participant to notify the IESO by the applicable deadline may result in non-performance charges as specified in MM 5.5 and failure of the capacity auction capacity test as specified below.